Table of Contents

 5. Steve Smith

-At the time of writing in early 2022, Steve Smith is the only man to still be playing the game.
+At the time of writing in 2024, Steve Smith is the only man to still be playing the game at a professional level.
 He’s already in a lofty position on this list and there is time for the former captain to climb even further.

 It’s hard to believe now that Steve Smith made his test debut in 2010 as a leg spinner who could bat a bit.
 In the modern day, he’s become one of the best batters of all time while his bowling only ever comes out on rare occasions.